Hospital Discounted Care

 1. Medicaid: The bill allows all hospitals to serve as presumptive eligibility sites to get patients temporary coverage.
 Currently, patients who are eligible for Medicaid, but not enrolled, do not have an expedited pathway to gain access to coverage or a requirement to apply.
 HCPF will conduct training for hospitals that wish to become presumptive eligibility sites starting in fiscal year 2026-27.

-These changes will be effective Aug.
+These changes went into effect Aug.
 1, 2024.
 CHA will help support with implementing these changes.

 Resources: